BartoszPiotrowski/lean-premise-selection/README.md

 theorem at hand.
 The user may also extract their own training data and train their own machine learning model for premise selection.

+The paper describing the design of the tool and its evaluation was submitted to ITP 2023 and is available [here][https://bartoszpiotrowski.pl/p/lean-premise-selection-paper.pdf].

 # Getting started